 Measure Whether the Fix Holds

 Track turnaround time, error rates, compliance misses, manager adherence, and employee experience.
 A process is not fixed until the data proves it is fixed.
-Without measurement, you are hoping the new version works better than the old one.
+Without measurement, the organization is hoping the new version works better than the old one.
 Hope is not a control mechanism.

 Case Study: Onboarding Redesign for a Texas Municipality